About data serialization

 # MessagePack Serializer

-Built-in MsgPack Serializer.
+Built-in MsgPack (opens new window) Serializer.
 MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's smaller.
 Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.
 This Serializer is compatible with the JavaScript version of Moleculer.

 transporter.setSerializer(new MsgPackSerializer());